-Yes, wood is a biodegradable and sustainable material.
-Its waste is 100% biodegradable and has a lighter carbon footprint than steel or concrete.
+Wood is a biodegradable and sustainable material because its waste is 100% biodegradable and has a lighter carbon footprint than steel or concrete.

 When used in construction, wood can remove an estimated 21 million tons of C02 from the atmosphere annually.
 This is equal to taking more than 4 million cars off the road.

 Various facts and resources indicate that wood is an eco-friendly, biodegradable, and sustainable material.
 But what does that mean, and why it’s considered so? and is there any difference between eco-friendly and biodegradable? let’s have a look

 A biodegradable product is one that can be broken down by natural processes.
 This simply means it will eventually decompose and return to the earth naturally.

 Wood is biodegradable because it’s made from cellulose, which is a natural compound that can be broken down by bacteria and fungi.